contentauth/c2pa-node/README.md

 - Read and validate C2PA data from media files in [supported formats](https://github.com/contentauth/c2pa-rs/blob/main/docs/supported-formats.md).
 - Add signed manifests to media files in [supported formats](https://github.com/contentauth/c2pa-rs/blob/main/docs/supported-formats.md).

-For more information on using the library in an applicaiton, see [Using the CAI Node library](docs/usage.md).
+For more information on using the library in an application, see [Using the CAI Node library](docs/usage.md).

 **WARNING**: This is an early prerelease version of this library.
 There may be bugs and unimplemented features, and the API is subject to change.